lupas/firewings/README.md

 ### Disclaimer

-These are some functions I personally reuse in different Firebase projects to save some repeating lines of code.
-I don't plan to do much more here and I might change things drastically.
+These are just some quick functions I personally used in different Firebase projects to save some repeating lines of code.
+Since I used that in every project, I decided to build a node module out of it to easily manage it.
+I might not do much more here but also might change things drastically.
 I will probably keep it up to date, but cannot guarantee anything.
+So use it at your own risk :-)